Japanese Loggers Continue Their Intrusion into Chosun’s Ulleungdo Island

 A short while later, yet another complaint was sent to the king regarding the illegal logging by the Japanese on Ulleungdo.
 It reads as follows;

-“..On the 10th of July an official from the Military Department says to the King, With regard to Leekyuwon’s Ulleungdo report, your highness ordered that we take care of it.
-We already sent an offical letter calling on Japan to ban their people from invading the island for logging.
+“..On the 10th of July an official from the Military Department says to the King, With regard to Lee Kyuwon’s Ulleungdo report, your highness ordered that we take care of it.
+We already sent an official letter calling on Japan to ban their people from invading the island for logging.
 However when the inspector went down there this time to check there were still Japanese people doing the same thing as before.
 This makes it necessary for us to write a document emphasizing the contents of the old letter to stop these illegal activities for good.
-May I suggest a Daejaehak (offical title) for this task..?”
+May I suggest a Daejaehak (official title) for this task..?”